zalyoung/gitlab-handbook/content/handbook/values/_index.md

 {{< youtube id="2r0UeZ5p57Y" >}}

-*In the [GitLab Unfiltered video](https://youtu.be/2r0UeZ5p57Y) embedded above, GitLab CEO and co-founder Sid Sijbrandij shares key operating principles to reinforce iteration in an organization.*
+*In the [GitLab Unfiltered video](https://youtu.be/2r0UeZ5p57Y) embedded above, GitLab co-founder Sid Sijbrandij shares key operating principles to reinforce iteration in an organization.*

 ##### Start with a long-term vision